2015: The Year Of The Breach; Close To 200 Million Personal Records Exposed

 The attack affected 19.7 million individuals who applied for security clearances, plus 1.8 million relatives and other government personnel associates and 3.6 million former and current employees.
 The compromised data included 5.6 million fingerprint records that belong to background check applicants.

-The breach alarmed intelligence officials about the theft of data on government forms submitted for security clearances.
+The breach alarmed intelligence officials about data theft on government forms submitted for security clearance.
 These applicants shared information about themselves, including health history and prior relationships.
 Hackers that gain access to information about employees with security clearances can cause irreparable damage to users’ privacy.

 A hacker group called The Impact Team accessed the website’s user database, including financial and proprietary information of 37 million users.
 The hackers released a manifesto noting the “full delete” feature on the Ashley Madison website was false and that the company did not remove the personally identifiable customer information for those who wanted it deleted.